kubecost/docs/kubecost-cloud-architecture.md

 # Kubecost Cloud Architecture Overview

-Kubecost Cloud uses an [agent](agent.md) to gather metrics and send them to an S3 bucket.
+Kubecost Cloud uses an agent to gather metrics and send them to the our SaaS platform.

 The agent requires two pods and an optional daemonSet: